STAND UP TO KNEE PAIN

 Sprains and strains,

-which are common in people of all ages.
-Sprains occur when ligaments stretch beyond their limits and tear.
+are common in people of all ages.
+Knee sprains occur when ligaments stretch beyond their limits and tear.
 A strain may be an overstretched muscle or tendon, or it could be a partial or complete tear in both the muscle and tendon.

 Innovative Treatment Options

-Crystal Clinic orthopedic surgeons offer the latest advancements in surgical and nonsurgical care of knee conditions including these innovative treatment options:
+Crystal Clinic orthopedic surgeons offer the latest advancements in knee surgery and nonsurgical care of knee conditions including these innovative treatment options:

 MACI,

-which replaces the damaged ends of the bones that meet at the knee and the underside of the kneecap with an implant.
-Modern joint replacements have a well-established record of longevity and durability, however, they need to be closely monitored for signs of wear and loosening.
-A knee replacement will reduce your pain and increase your range of motion, allowing you to return to most of your daily activities.
+Is a knee operation that replaces the damaged ends of the bones that meet at the knee and the underside of the kneecap with an implant.
+Modern total knee replacements have a well-established record of longevity and durability, however, they need to be closely monitored for signs of wear and loosening.
+A surgical knee replacement will reduce your pain and increase your range of motion, allowing you to return to most of your daily activities.

 Custom knee replacement implants,

-which are based on your specific anatomy, to provide a better fit than typical “off-the-shelf” knee replacements.
-Clinical research has shown that customized implants provide a better fit, which can result in less post-surgical pain, a more natural feel, increased stability and faster recovery.
+are based on your specific anatomy, to provide a better fit than typical “off-the-shelf” knee replacement implant.
+Clinical research has shown that customized knee implants provide a better fit, which can result in less post-surgical pain, a more natural feel, increased stability and faster knee replacement recovery.

 Robotic knee replacement,

-which is similar to other knee replacement techniques, but uses a robotic system to assist surgeons when replacing more severely damaged knee joints.
-Crystal Clinic was one of the first hospitals in Northeast Ohio to offer robotic-arm assisted partial and total knee replacements.
-We continue to perform more procedures with this innovative technology than any other hospital in the region.
+is similar to other knee replacement techniques, but utilizes a robotic system as an advanced tool to enhance surgical precision.
+It is used to augment the expert hands of our world-class knee surgeons when replacing more severely damaged knee joints.
+Crystal Clinic was one of the first hospitals in Northeast Ohio to offer robotic-arm-assisted partial knee replacement and total knee replacement surgeries.
+We continue to perform more knee procedures with this innovative technology than any other hospital in the region.

 Crystal Clear Pathway

-which is another way we are improving patient outcomes.
-This specialized program was developed for Medicare patients undergoing joint replacement surgery.
-It includes a customized care plan to help you, your family members and your care providers more easily navigate the complexities of your hospitalization, recovery and rehabilitation.
+is another way we are improving patient outcomes.
+This specialized program was developed for Medicare patients undergoing knee joint replacement surgery.
+It includes a customized care plan to help you, your family members and your care providers more easily navigate the complexities of your knee surgery hospitalization, and the recovery and rehabilitation following your knee reconstruction.